About Us

 State Crime Record Bureau top.gif (1496 bytes)

 In order to render effective, accurate and prompt assistance to the investigating agencies, a dire need was felt to set up an organization and build up a system to keep up-to-date records of crime, criminals and their activities.
 Towards this aim, the State Crime Record Bureau was carved out of CID in 1986.
-Presently State Crime Record Bureau is Headed by Sh.
-O.P.
-Singh, IPS Director/SCRB, Madhuban, Haryana.
+Presently State Crime Record Bureau is Headed by Dr. A.S.
+Chawla, IPS Director/SCRB, Madhuban, Haryana.

 The following four wings constitute the State Crime Record Bureau in Haryana: